 Below are a few common problems you might run into when attempting this recipe (and are the same things I struggled with in the beginning).
 Click on the symptom to reveal possible causes with suggested fixes.

 The time and temperature required to bulk ferment and final proof this dough is very critical.
-If the dough is not warm enough and left to bulk ferment long enough there will not be sufficient activity in the dough before it’s place in the fridge overnight (retarded).
+If the dough is not warm enough and left to bulk ferment long enough there will not be sufficient activity in the dough before it's placed in the fridge overnight (retarded).
 Ensure the dough rises at least 30% during bulk fermentation, push out bulk as long as necessary until the dough achieves this.
-For me this takes between 5 and 6 hours at 78-80°F (25-26°C).
+Typically, this takes between 5 and 6 hours at 78-80°F (25-26°C).

 If your FDT is slightly lower than this that’s fine, just be sure to keep the dough around 78°F (25°C) during bulk and it should get back up to temperature rather quickly.↩